Skip to content

 Turbo

-Turbo Drone is an Ostinato add-on that provides 10Gbps, 25Gbps and 40Gbps line rate traffic generation capability.
-It is a drop-in replacement for the Drone shipped along with the standard Ostinato package.
+Turbo Drone is a high-speed Ostinato add-on that provides 10Gbps, 25Gbps, 40Gbps and 100Gbps line rate traffic generation capability.
+It is a drop-in replacement for the Drone agent shipped along with the standard Ostinato package.

 10Gbps transmit rate